Newly Discovered Genes Influence Insulin and Glucose Regulation

 *The Amish Research Studies, Atherosclerosis Risk in Communities Study, Baltimore Longitudinal Study of Aging, Cardiovascular Health Study, Family Heart Study, Framingham Heart Study, FUSION Study, InChIANTI Study, SardiNIA Study, and the Whitehall II Study.

-*News Release by NIH/National Institute of Diabetes and Digestive and Kidney Diseases: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+2Source/Reference: NIH/National Institute of Diabetes and Digestive and Kidney Diseases.
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity or length.

 Full List of Diabetes Publications Full List of Disabled World News Updates